 J. SOUTHERN REGIONAL QUALIFYING.
-Entry information and check must be received by the June 22, 2022 deadline.
+Entry information and check must be received by the June 16, 2023, deadline.
 Youth are informed of their qualifying status at the horse show during division awards.
 Youth intending to show at Southern Regionals are strongly encouraged to complete the entry AT THE SHOW and turn paperwork into the show office with a check for entry fees.
-County agent signatures are not required on the entry but youth MUST inform their county agents of their success and participation at the next step!
+County agent signatures are not required on the entry, but youth MUST inform their county agents of their success and participation at the next step!

-An entry can be cancelled and funds refunded at any time before the deadline by emailing Dr. Julia McCann at jsmccann@uga.edu.
-As cancellations occur, youth with the next highest number of points in that division will be offered the chance to show at Southern Regionals.
-Youth that qualify and DECIDE TO NOT PARTICIPATE IN SO.
-REGIONALS MUST DECLARE THEIR INTENTIONS WITH DR. McCANN AS SOON AS POSSIBLE Via email: jsmccann@uga.edu.
+An entry can be canceled and funds refunded at any time before the deadline by emailing Kate Whiting at whitingk@uga.edu.
+If cancellations occur, youth with the next highest number of points in that division will be offered the chance to show at Southern Regionals.
+Youth that qualify and DECIDE NOT TO PARTICIPATE IN SO.
+REGIONALS MUST DECLARE THEIR INTENTIONS WITH KATE WHITING AS SOON AS POSSIBLE Via email: whitingk@uga.edu.
 Contact information on the state entry forms must be current to facilitate notification.

-Families hopeful to show at Southern Regionals are encouraged to consider the schedule, class list, and rules at the online site for "2022 Southern Regional 4-H Horse Championship" that will be available in late spring.
-Dr. McCann must have current contact information to facilitate potential communications that youth have become eligible after scratches are received.
-Entries received will be posted on the "GA 4-H Horse Program" Facebook page daily.
+Families hopeful to show at Southern Regionals are encouraged to consider the schedule, class list, and rules at the online site for "2023 Southern Regional 4-H Horse Championship" that will be available in late spring.
+Kate Whiting must have current contact information to facilitate potential communications that youth have become eligible after scratches are received.

-70 4-H'ers will be eligible to represent Georgia at the 2022 Southern Regional Horse Championships, to be held August 3-7, 2022 in Perry, GA.
-The first and second place winner of the Dressage English Training level and first place winners of the Western Basic Tests will be invited to participate in Southern Regional show.
-Six at-large participants will be selected based on participation within Divisions, point totals, and special circumstances.
-The remaining 64 qualifying positions will be selected based upon the following formula:
+70 4-H'ers will be eligible to represent Georgia at the 2023 Southern Regional Horse Championships, to be held August 2-6, 2023, in Perry, GA.
+The first and second place winner of the Dressage English Training level and first and second place winners of the Western Basic Test 4 will be invited to participate in Southern Regional show.
+Two at-large participants will be selected based on participation within Divisions, point totals, and special circumstances.
+The remaining 68 qualifying positions will be selected based upon the following formula:

-Number of exhibitors in division (HS, StS, GSS, RH, CE) Х 64 = Number of qualifying Total number of show exhibitors Qualifying positions within a positions respective division
+Number of exhibitors in division (HS, StS, G, RH, CE\)

+Total number of show exhibitors

+= Number of qualifying

+Qualifying positions within a

+positions respective division

-HS = Hunt Seat; StS = Stock Seat; GSS = Gaited/Saddle Seat; RH = Ranch Horse; CE = Contest Events)
+\ HS = Hunt Seat; StS = Stock Seat; G = Gaited; RH = Ranch Horse; CE = Contest Events)